matsano/Artheus-Web/README.md

 - Matheus SANTOS SANO:
     - [![GitHub](https://i.stack.imgur.com/tskMh.png) GitHub](https://github.com/matsano)

-We would like to thank our professor Mr. Bruno MONSUEZ for the knowledge taught in IN204 which were essential for the realization of this project.
+We would like to thank our professor Mr. Bruno MONSUEZ for the knowledge taught in IN204 course which were essential for the realization of this project.